ritikas17/Student-record-management-system/README.md

 **Software Requirements:** Python interpreter must be installed on the system.

+In this project two modules are imported - struct and os

+Struct module is used to ensure the specific datatypes for the respective data entries.These data entries can be comprised of either student academic report,personal information or any other deleted information.

+Os module is used to add,update and delete students information in their respective table path where they have been stored in the database.

 Student Class: The core functionality is implemented in the `Student` class, which serves as a blueprint for creating student objects with specific attributes such as roll number, name, and subject marks.

 Binary Data Handling: The `struct` library is employed for working with binary data.
 This facilitates the serialization and deserialization of `Student` objects, ensuring efficient storage and retrieval when reading and writing to a file.